MATAWHAANUI

 Expanding business opportunities that drive results through partnerships and engagement.

 The message of Te Ahurei O Waikato lies in its elements.
-The sculpture portrays the people of Waikato thrusting their journey into the land confirming that is belongs to them and they to the land, The large totara palisades along both sides of the sculpture poses a profile symbolizing the mountains of Waikato supported by the abundant totara stewards representing the sub-tribes of Waikato.
+The sculpture portrays the people of Waikato thrusting their journey into the land confirming that it belongs to them and they to the land, The large totara palisades along both sides of the sculpture poses a profile symbolizing the mountains of Waikato supported by the abundant totara stewards representing the sub-tribes of Waikato.
 The flowing water acknowledges the spiritual lifeforce of the Waikato River.
-All are the contained in the form of a canoe linking the Waikato Ancestors from the Tainui Waka, Te Ahurei affirms the historical rights that Waikato people hold to their ancestral lands and commemorates Waikato Raupatu Lands Settlement Act signed between Waikato and the Crown in 1995.
+All are contained in the form of a canoe linking the Waikato Ancestors from the Tainui Waka, Te Ahurei affirms the historical rights that Waikato people hold to their ancestral lands and commemorates Waikato Raupatu Lands Settlement Act signed between Waikato and the Crown in 1995.

 Here is my Essence (Taku Ihi)